joyetta/joyetta/README.md

 - 👋 Hi, I’m @joyetta
-- 👀 I’m a data enthusiast with a master's in Business and
+- 👀 I’m a data enthusiast with a master's in Business
-- 🌱 I’m currently learning data science with Azure
+- 🌱 I’m currently learning data science with Google
-- My tools of trade are: Python, R, SQL and Tableau
+- 🛠 My tools of trade are: Python, R, MySQL and Tableau
 - 💞️ I’m looking to collaborate on finance-related data science projects
 - 📫 You can reach me on Github!